 The number of death sentences in the United States have dropped significantly over the past twenty years.
-However, as of 2020, the death penalty is still legal in 31 states and in most of these jurisdictions it is customary to give a condemned prisoner, on the eve of his execution, a special last meal of his choice. ( Corrections officials use the term, "special meal.")
-In Florida, for example, the final meal can only cost up to $40 and it must be able to be prepared locally.
+However, as of 2021, the death penalty was still legal in 31 states and in most of these jurisdictions it was customary to give a condemned prisoner, on the eve of his or her execution, a special last meal of the condemned person's choice. ( Corrections officials use the term, "special meal.")
+In Florida, for example, the final meal can only cost up to $40 and must be prepared locally.
 In 2011, Texas abolished the last meal request for death row inmates.
-According to a 2013 study, inmates who professed their innocence were two-times more likely to refuse the last meal request.
+According to a 2013 study, inmates who professed their innocence were two-times more likely to decline the last meal request.
 Many death row inmates talk about what they will order years in advance of their executions.